TAY PSYCHOLOGY

 There are a range of different professionals offering talking therapies with a wide range of qualifications.
 The most common you’ll see advertised are counsellors, therapists and clinical or counselling psychologists.

-Clinical psychologists are trained in delivering a range of therapies, one of which must be CBT if they are trained in the UK.
-Because clinical psychologists learn a range of therapies they can work flexibly with individually tailored approaches and aren’t limited to using a specific approach.
-Instead, clinical psychologists aim to work with you to develop a joint understanding of how your difficulties have developed and draw from a range of evidence based approaches to find an approach which suits you as an individual.
+Psychologists are trained in delivering a range of therapies, one of which must be CBT if they are trained in the UK.
+Because clinical and counselling psychologists learn a range of therapies they can work flexibly with individually tailored approaches and aren’t limited to using a specific approach.
+Instead, psychologists aim to work with you to develop a joint understanding of how your difficulties have developed and draw from a range of evidence based approaches to find an approach which suits you as an individual.

 Counsellors